fluxninja/aperture/docs/content/applying-policies/quota-scheduler/external-rate-limiting.md

 import Zoom from 'react-medium-image-zoom';
 ```

-External Rate Limiting is technique to limit the number of outgoing requests
+External Rate Limiting is a technique to limit the number of outgoing requests
 from services to external API server.
 Turning apps into spend aware and stay
 within quota limits to avoid cost overages.
 However, not all workloads are on
-same priority, based on application their priority can be different.
-While doing
+same priority, based on application, their priority can be different.
+While
-external rate limiting, it is important to ensure prioritized access for your
+doing external rate limiting, it is important to ensure prioritized access for
-critical workloads.
+your critical workloads.
 This policy builds upon the
 [`Quota Scheduler`](/reference/policies/bundled-blueprints/policies/quota-scheduler.md)
-blueprint, which comprises components like the token bucket rate limiting to
+Blueprint, which comprises components like the token bucket rate limiting to
 ensure quota limits and a
 [Weighted Fair Queuing (WFQ)](/concepts/flow-control/components/load-scheduler.md#scheduler)
 based Workload Scheduler to assure prioritized access for critical workloads.